ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 Most of these applications attach the timezone to the timestamp in a non-standard format, at least one of which is fairly well-adopted {{JAVAZDT}}.
-Furthermore, applications might want to attach even more information to the timestamp, including but not limited to the calendar system it must be represented in.
+Furthermore, applications might want to attach even more information to the timestamp, including but not limited to the calendar system it needs to be represented in.

 This document defines an extension syntax for timestamps as specified in {{RFC3339}} that has the following properties: